cmu-sei/redemption/doc/examples/simple/README.md

 ### The "good" directory

 This directory contains output for each of the steps below.
 As you run each step, you should compare your current directory's file contents with the good directory.
-Assuming your step was run correctly, there will be no differences between the files that appear in both your directory and the good directory.
+Assuming your step was run correctly, there should be no differences between the files that appear in both your directory and the good directory.
+There will be files in the good directory that do not appear in the current directory.
+But every file that appears in both directories should be identical.

 ``` sh
 cd doc/examples/simple